 Additional information on the bioengineering program, including how to apply and a comparison between the bioengineering program and traditional engineering programs, can be found on the Georgia Tech Bioengineering Interdisciplinary Program website.

 Graduate students in the School of Electrical and Computer Engineering may pursue the Master of Science in Cybersecurity with an Energy Systems track (M.S.C.S.E.C.) degree.
-The academic requirements for this degree are summarized below.
+This degree will also be available online beginning Fall 2019.
+The academic requirements for both are summarized below.

 M.S.C.S.E.C.
 Non-Thesis Option - Main Campus Only (Will begin Fall 2018.)